doonny/PipeCNN/README.md

 * Terasic's [DE5-net](http://www.terasic.com.cn/cgi-bin/page/archive.pl?Language=China&CategoryNo=179&No=727) (Stratix-V A7 FPGA)
 * Terasic's [DE10-standard](http://www.terasic.com.cn/cgi-bin/page/archive.pl?Language=China&CategoryNo=180&No=1105) (Cyclone-V SXC6 FPGA)

-For Xilinx FPGAs, our dev boards were no longer supported by the latest SDAccel tool, so there is no guarantee that the code could be successfully compiled.
+For Xilinx, our fpga boards were no longer supported by the latest SDAccel tool, so the scripts and codes are provided as is, and there is no guarantee that the code could be successfully compiled.

 ## Demos
 Now you can run classification on the ImageNet dataset by using PipeCNN, and measure the top-1/5 accuracy for different CNN models.